jonico/awesome-runners/README.md

 ### General collection of self-hosted runner best practices

-During my research, I stumbled over [dduzgun-security/github-self-hosted-runners](https://github.com/dduzgun-security/github-self-hosted-runners) with :sparkles: tips on what to consider when using self-hosted runners by yourself.
+During my research, I stumbled over [dduzgun-security/github-self-hosted-runners](https://github.com/dduzgun-security/github-self-hosted-runners) with ✨ tips ✨ on what to consider when using self-hosted runners by yourself.

 ## The matrix (might be better readable on [GitHub pages](https://jonico.github.io/awesome-runners/))